daniel-gil/dgt/README.md

 The project DGT.Data includes a file called `DgtDbInitializer.cs` which initialize the databse in case it's empty.
 If you want to disable this seeding, just comment the line `SeedDatabase();` from the same file.

 ## Documentation
-When launching the solution, it can be read the online documentation under the route `/swagger`.
+Besides this readme file, when launching the solution, it can be read the online documentation under the route `/swagger`.
 It is using the swagger open-source documentation framework.

 ## Postman
 It can be found in this repository a Postman file with all the available operations.
 You can import this file in your Postman application, launch the .Net Core solution and start testing it.

+**Note**: the enpoint in the postman tests are defined like this: `{{dgt_endpoint}}/api/`, it has to be declared the variable `dgt_endpoint` in the Postman Environment to something like that (if launched locally): `https://localhost:44372`.

 ## Operations